 - 1. Time Schedule: this includes checking in at the stage and reporting to the starting line when scheduled.
 (II) - 2.
 Uniforms: this includes the wearing of proper outer school uniform - 3.
 It is recommended that metal spikes or hard plastic cleats NOT be worn on footwear due to safety concerns on the paved surfaces. - 4.
 Competitor's tags must be worn over the navel.
 (I) - 5.
+No watches of any kind are to be worn during the meet. - 6.
 Disqualification: this includes interference with another competitor by using the body, arms or hands to show exuberance at the finish line and affecting the finish or placement of another competitor.
-(VI) - 6.
-Code of Conduct: this includes graffiti, spray painting, banners, signs, etc. (IX) - 7.
-The NHIAA will charge a parking fee of \$10.00 per car at the Meet of Champions. - 8.
-ATHLETIC TRAINERS Schools requesting medical services are to provide the necessary supplies for the athletic trainer at all regular season and tournament events. - 9.
+(VI) - 7.
+Code of Conduct: this includes graffiti, spray painting, banners, signs, etc. (IX) - 8.
+The NHIAA will charge a parking fee of \$10.00 per car at the Meet of Champions. - 9.
+ATHLETIC TRAINERS Schools requesting medical services are to provide the necessary supplies for the athletic trainer at all regular season and tournament events. - 10.
 By-Law Article XVIII Cross Country, Sect.
 2: State Divisional Championships.
-For an athlete to compete in the State Championships, he/she must have participated in at least one Cross Country meet during the regular season. - 10.
+For an athlete to compete in the State Championships, he/she must have participated in at least one Cross Country meet during the regular season. - 11.
 By-Law Article I Policy, Sect.
 24: Practice at Tournament Sites (Modification): "In the sport of Cross Country, the Divisional and Meet of Champions venues are available to teams any time prior to the championship meets with the following exception.
 EXCEPTION: Teams and Individuals may practice on the Meet of Champions course on the campus of Alvirne High School only once the week between divisional meets and the Meet of Champions.
 No team or individual may practice without permission of the Alvirne Athletic Department and without supplying a Certificate of Insurance from their own school district.
-Shirts must be worn at all times." - 11.
+Shirts must be worn at all times." - 12.
 Considering the negative outcome associated with dehydration, it is important that all coaches educate parents and student-athletes about developing a season long hydration plan.
-Coaches should ensure that student-athletes have access to water prior to, during, and after practices and meets and encourage all to hydrate whenever they feel it is necessary. - 12.
-National Federation Rules are in effect. - 13.
+Coaches should ensure that student-athletes have access to water prior to, during, and after practices and meets and encourage all to hydrate whenever they feel it is necessary. - 13.
+National Federation Rules are in effect. - 14.
 No tents, canopies, flags, banners, or signs within 20 feet of any painted cross country course lines.